Mathematical Framework for Online Social Media Auditing: Framework: Setup and Goal

-\paragraph{Regulator's generative modeling.} The AF mechanism cannot and should not be disclosed to the regulator.
-Nonetheless, it should be clear that for the regulator to be able to inspect the SMP, something about the feeds generation process must be assumed.
-In this paper, we assume that from the regulator's point of view, the feeds are generated at random, and we denote the conditional law of the feed at time $t$ conditioned on history feeds $\s{h}_{t-1,u}$ by $\pr^{\s{F}}_{u,t}(\s{h}_{t-1,u}) \triangleq \pr(\bX^{\s{F}}_{u}(t)\vert\s{H}_{t-1,u}^{\s{F}}=\s{h}_{t-1,u})$, for user $u$.
-Later on, for the framework to be mathematical tractable, we will place additional assumptions on the family of distributions.
+Generally speaking, the AF mechanism is not known and should not be disclosed to the auditor.
+Nonetheless, it should be clear that for the auditor to be able to inspect the SMP, something about the feeds generation process must be assumed.
+From the auditor's point of view, the platform is a sequential feeds generating system, relying on a probabilistic relationship of the current feed conditioned on the previous feeds.
+Specifically, in this paper, we assume that the feeds are generated at random according to a quasi-Markov homogeneous model; we divide the time horizon into batches, and assume that in each batch, the platform's AF process is modeled as a large probabilistic state machine.
+One can think of these batches as time interval where the platform collects new data to create new successive feeds.